 EDCA backoff procedure

-Each EDCAF shall maintain a state variable CW[AC], which shall be initialized to the value of the parameter CWmin[AC], for that EDCAF’s AC.
+Each EDCAF except AC_BE when dot11DeterministicBackoff is true shall maintain a state variable CW[AC], which shall be initialized to the value of the parameter CWmin[AC], for that EDCAF’s AC.

+When dot11DeterministicBackoff is true, AC_BE shall maintain state variables RetryCount, InterruptionCount, DeterministicBackoff and RandomBackoff, which shall be initialized at 0.

 For the purposes of this subclause, transmission failure of an MPDU is defined as follows: